 Things only started happening when the pair got together to launch a Tuesday club at a sad Covent Garden wine bar called The Blitz, which catered for the grey-suited local office crowd.
 In a nutshell, it looked like a dead horse until a bunch of freaks started flocking there.
 They really pushed the boat out working myriad pantomimic outfits and powdered period weaves so big they could hardly get through the front door.
 Some media hack called them The New Romantics and, hey presto, a youth sub-culture was born.
 In a stroke a genius and perfect timing, Steve and Rusty launched their new band Visage, on the back of the club’s popularity and the media hype.
 Alas, just like Taboo, five years down the line, The Blitz ended after an exemplary 18-month timespan.
 Only this time, the building burned down.

-Strange was a much-loved, era-defining icon and I believe it’d be safe to say that he was one in a million.
+Strange was a much-loved, era-defining icon and it’d be safe to say that he really was one in a million.